 Tipping is customary in Cuba and is perceived as a gesture of acknowledgement of satisfaction with a good or excellent service.
 For Cubans who work directly with visitors from abroad, such as hotel staff, the gratuities they receive are an important supplement to their income.
 In restaurants, 10% is the general rule.
 Your specialized guides are well paid in general, so tipping them should be based on your personal satisfaction with the level of service received.

-For your private guide and driver, we recommend 20-40 CUC per day, each, if you feel their work was excellent.
-You may also leave a discretionary 5 to 10 CUC per day for your concierge and Clients Services Manager.
+For your private guide and driver, we recommend 20-40 USD per day, each, if you feel their work was excellent.
+You may also leave a discretionary 5 to 10 USD per day for your concierge and Clients Services Manager.

 Packing Checklist